rebecca-dash/rebecca-dash/README.md

 - 👀 I’m interested in building my skills for scalable solutions
 - 🌱 I’m currently building dashboards for data insights!
 - 💞️ I’m looking to collaborate on coding projects that enhance creativity and tool learning.
-- I did a coding bootcamp with UC Berkely where I learned how to build financial applications, blockchains, and smart contracts with Solidity.
+- I did a coding bootcamp with UC Berkely where I learned how to build financial applications, blockchains, and smart contracts with Solidity but overall applied tools to analyze data and make decisions based off of findings.
 - I have entry-level experience with AI and ML.
-- I am pursuing a career in software development and testing.
+- I am pursuing a career in applied data analytics.
 - I would love to relocate for a full-time position!
 - 📫 How to reach me: rebeccatech.dash@gmail.com